GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/getting-started/getting-started.md

 **Header - (a)**: The top section of this area is reserved to add story title and buttons for saving story.

-**Page (Canvas) - (b)**: The main ‘canvas’ that shows the current story page.
-This is where most of the action happens, and the user designs via drag & drop and other actions.
+**Page (Canvas) - (b)**: The main canvas that shows the current story page.
+This is where most of the action happens, and a user designs using drag & drop and other actions.

 **Help Center - (c)** Special assistive mode that when active, offers design suggestions to aid the user in producing a beautiful, functional story.
 Additional tips can be added for custom integrations (checkout [Integration Layer Docs](../integration-layer-api/integration-layer.md) for more information).